JonasGredig/codingchallenge/README.md

 ## Potential Improvements
 ### Unit Testing
 The Unit tests were kept simple, there is potential to test more functionality.
-E.g. testing for pagination and optional filter critera in:
+E.g. testing for pagination and optional filter criteria in:

 ```GET /data/(?language=${language}|customerId=${customerId})```